DanielMartensson/MataveID/README.md

 - IDBODE for mechanical damped systems in the frequency plane
 - RPCA for reducing noise from data
 - PCA for dimension reduction on maximum variance
+- KPCA for dimension reduction on maximum variance for nonlinear data
 - LDA for dimension reduction on maximum distance
 - ICA for separating signals so they are independent from each other
 - SR-UKF-Parameter-Estimation for finding parameters from an very complex system of equation if data is available